Altinn/altinn-studio-docs/content/api/authentication/enterpriseuser/_index.en.md

 Enterprise users in Altinn 3 can be used via regular business user login on Altinn.no with a certificate stored in a browser but is most relevant in connection with API use.

+This is done in a 2 step process.
+First you autehenticate the organization using Maskinporten and than you add username and password together

-This is done by combining the machine port for the actual authentication of the certificate, as well as an exchange of the machine port token together with the username and password.
+the machine port for the actual authentication of the certificate, as well as an exchange of the machine port token together with the username and password.

 Administration of Enterprise users is documented [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhetsbrukere/).